 - Conforms to DOE’s Enterprise Architecture requirements.

-On October 1, 2006, the Secretary of Energy created the Office of Health, Safety and Security (HSS) to integrate DOE Headquarters-level functions for health, safety, environment, and security into one unified office.
-To accomplish this important responsibility, HSS is focused on providing the Department with effective and consistent policy development, technical assistance, education and training, complex-wide independent oversight, and enforcement.
-Additionally, HSS addresses Department-wide cross-cutting issues and enhances collaboration and sharing of technical expertise.
-HSS has five major roles across these areas of safety and security:
+The DOE Office of Environment, Health, Safety and Security (EHSS) was created to integrate DOE Headquarters-level functions for health, safety, environment, and security into one unified office.
+To accomplish this important responsibility, EHSS is focused on providing the Department with effective and consistent policy development, technical assistance, education and training, complex-wide independent oversight, and enforcement.
+Additionally, EHSS addresses Department-wide cross-cutting issues and enhances collaboration and sharing of technical expertise.
+EHSS has five major roles across these areas of safety and security:

 - Facilitating development of Departmental policy and requirements